voice-hearing/voice-hearing.github.io/content/how-you-can-help/index.md

 - **Donating Space or Facilities:** Envision community projects flourishing in the rooms or grounds you offer—places where healing, connection, and growth take root.

 - **Donating Money:** Every pound you give plants a seed of freedom, shelter, and renewal.
-Your financial support fuels vital projects like Azumi House, community gardening, and outreach programs that touch hundreds of lives yearly.
+Your financial support fuels vital projects like Asumen House, community gardening, and outreach programs that touch hundreds of lives yearly.

 ---